anhaidgroup/py_labeler/docs/contributing.rst

     git fetch upstream
     git rebase upstream/master

-This will replay your commits on top of the lastest py_entitymatching git master.
+This will replay your commits on top of the lastest magellan_labeler git master.
 If this leads to merge conflicts, you must resolve them before submitting your pull request.
 If you have uncommitted changes, you will need to ``stash`` them prior to updating.
 This will effectively store your changes and they can be reapplied